Unity-Technologies/FontainebleauDemo/README.md

   | This project uses Git Large Files Support (LFS).
 Downloading a zip file using the green button on Github **will not work**.
 You must clone the project with a version of git that has LFS.
 You can download Git LFS here: <https://git-lfs.github.com/>. |

 - Open the repository folder in Unity. **The first time you open the project Unity will import all the assets, this operation can take more than 1 hour.**

+# Exploring the project

 - Once the editor is ready, take a look at the menu bar : several menus are added compared to an empty Unity project.
 The **"Load levels" menu** offers you 2 options :
   - The **Day, Sunset, and Night buttons** are shortcut that will load the main scene plus one of the different lighting scenes used in the project but not the gameplay elements
   - The **Loader** button allows you to load our bootstrap scene.
 When this scene is loaded you can enter **Play mode** and experience the demo as in a built executable.

+  # Scripts used in this demo

+  - Character controller
+  - Gameplay ingredients
+  - Video manager
+  - Lightmap switching script
+  - Lightmapped LODs